devopsdays/devopsdays-web/content/events/2021-guadalajara/location.md

 Description = "Location for devopsdays guadalajara 2021"
 +++

-Watch this space for information about the venue including address, map/direction, parking/transit, and any hotel details.
+Watch this space for information about the virtual event.

 <!-- Uncomment this only if you have set the coordinates for your location in the config yaml.
 Get Latitude and Longitude of a Point: http://itouchmap.com/latlong.html -->
 <!-- {{< event_map >}} -->